Reclaimed wood is your pal. Pete is, too. Choose Pete’s for reclaimed wood flooring.

 $6.75 per square foot!
 We know you're frugal, and this upsets you.
 But reclaimed wood flooring is expensive because time is money.
 Removing an old floor without splintering it or destroying the existing tongues and grooves, de-nailing it, measuring, bundling, and storing it neatly takes time.
 Unlike many salvage yards, we don't make you pick through a dark basement full of odd lots of old flooring, with different species all mixed together to find wood that will match your floor.

 We do all this work so you don’t have to (your time is money too).
 We do sell small quantities of reclaimed wood by the piece (for example, a 1 foot stick of 1.25" wood will cost about a $1; a 1 foot stick of 2.25" wood will cost $1.30) so you aren’t forced to buy a full bundle, and you can return your unused pieces - which tends to keep the price reasonable when you are using small amounts to patch an existing floor.

 If you are curious to check out our reclaimed wood flooring at the store, stop by!
 We'd love to talk to you if you're thinking about choosing reclaimed wood for your hardwood floor.
-If you're not in the Twin Cities area of Minnesota, we can ship small quantities of reclaimed wood, but remember that wood is heavy and often the cost of the shipping can be equal or more than the cost of the wood itself.
+Unfortunately, we are unable to ship reclaimed wood - this is cash-and-carry from the storefront only.